Shimizu-Technology/hafaloha_frontend/docs/authentication_authorization.md

 ### Role-Based Access Control

-Hafaloha implements role-based access control with the following roles:
+Hafaloha implements a comprehensive role-based access control system with the following roles:

 1. **Customer**: Regular users who can place orders and make reservations
-2. **Staff**: Restaurant employees who can view and manage orders
+2. **Staff**: Restaurant employees who can view and manage orders with limited administrative access
-3. **Admin**: Restaurant administrators with full access to restaurant settings
+3. **Admin**: Restaurant administrators with broad access to restaurant settings and management
-4. **Super Admin**: Platform administrators who can manage multiple restaurants
+4. **Super Admin**: Platform administrators who can manage multiple restaurants and system-wide settings

-Each role has progressively more permissions:
+Each role has progressively more permissions, forming a hierarchical structure:

 ```mermaid
 graph TD